Planning a Calgary to Jasper road trip? Here are 15 FANTASTIC things to do on your drive! Including a map to help you plan that trip.

 Take the road less traveled … it’s the best one!

 Although the Trans-Canada (Highway 1) is zippy, the drive is MUCH more pleasant along Bow Valley Trail (Highway 1A).
 Take Crowchild Trail west out of Calgary and follow it all the way until it merges with the Trans-Canada Highway by Canmore.
 It’s a quieter two-laned highway that runs parallel to the Trans-Canada.
-You’ll be treated with some pretty views of the Bow River and Ghost Lake, and it takes you right through Cochrane (#2).
+You’ll be treated with some pretty views of the Bow River and Ghost Lake, and it takes you right through Cochrane (the next stop).

 If the 80km/hr (50mph) speed limit will drive you crazy, you can turn off at Morley Road to get onto the Trans-Canada.
 After Morley Road, Bow Valley Parkway gets prettier but slower.